sippey/public/books.md

 11. The Brief and Wondrous Life of Oscar Wao by Junot Diaz
 12. All the Pretty Horses by Cormac McCarthy
 13. Lean In: Women, Work and the Will to Lead by Sheyl Sandberg
+14. The Extraordinary Education of Nicholas Benedict by Trenton Lee Stewart *(with kids)*
+15. These Days by Jack Cheng
+16. Wolf Hall: A Novel by Hilary Mantel
+17. Bring up the Bodies by Hilary Mantel
+18. Microinteractions by Dan Saffer

 ## 2012 read